 Fetches data about all users.
-You can only execute this call if you have access to the system database.
+You need the Administrate server access level in order to execute this REST call.
 Otherwise, you will only get information about yourself.

 The call will return a JSON object with at least the following attributes on success: